CarlosAngulo/JavaScript-study/README.md

 # Promises
 A promise is an object that may produce a single value some time in the future, either a resolved value, or a reason that it's not resolved (rejected).

-Maybe in one of three possible states: fulfilled, rejected or pending.
+Maybe in one of three possible states:
+-Fulfilled,
+-Rejected
+-Pending.